deskvillage/dannychadburn.github.io/ebook-creation/index.md

 All companies want to be seen as pioneers in their industry; the ones who are innovating, pushing boundaries and setting the standards to which others aspire.

-That comes from sharing the knowledge and experience of intelligent and inspirational people, and eBooks have proven an efficient and effective way of spreading the word to the right audiences.
+That presence  comes from sharing the knowledge and experience of intelligent and inspirational people, and eBooks are an efficient and proven way of spreading the word to the right audiences.
 However, the individuals within your company with the most interesting stories to tell are invariably those with the least available time to do so.

 It's often a struggle to turn their valuable experiences, opinions and ideas into a simple blog post, let alone something more substantial.